-Choline doesn’t get a lot of attention, but it is a nutrient with a number of impressive, long lasting benefits.
+Choline doesn’t get a lot of attention, but it is a nutrient with a number of impressive, long lasting benefits, making it an indispensable component of prenatal vitamins.
 For example, higher maternal choline intakes have been shown to reduce the risk of neural tube defects (independent of folate intake) while also improving cognition and lowering levels of circulating cortisol.
 This is significant because lowering a baby’s production of cortisol could, over their lifetime, reduce their risk of certain stress-related disorders.
 In terms of improving cognition, research finds that children who received additional choline in utero showed increased attention span, memory, and problem solving at age seven.

 For mom, the benefits of increased choline intake are linked to a reduced risk of certain complications during pregnancy and an increase in placenta and liver function during pregnancy.
 The benefits of choline during pregnancy make it one nutrient you’re going to want to make sure is on your prenatal vitamin’s supplement facts panel.